 Add the garlic and swirl in the oil until it begins to get fragrant.

 Add the arborio rice and stir in the hot oil until all of the grains are coated.

 Add the white wine and stir until all of the liquid is absorbed.

 Add 2 – 3 ladles of stock to the rice and stir until it is absorbed.
 Keep doing this – stirring constantly – until you have about a cup of stock left in the pot.
 Turn the heat off under the stock.

 Add the sage to the rice.
 Stir to mix well.
 Add salt and pepper to taste.

 This really was yummy.
 The dried cranberries are what pulled it all together and gave it that real holiday flavor.
-The sage was the other note that was so reminiscent of the meal we so enjoyed on Thanksgiving.
+The sage was the other note that was so reminiscent of Thanksgiving.
 I only used a little cheese to add a touch of tang – I didn’t want it to overwhelm the dish and it ended up being just right.

 - 1 cup white wine

 - 2 cups leftover turkey cut into bite sized pieces

 - 1 TBS butter (optional)